selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - Take typings of `R.filter` from `Remeda`.

-Regarding using object as input `R.map` and `R.filter` in TypeScript - previously function input had access to property and to the object itself.
-While this functionality is still there, it is not possible to type it correctly.
-As this is useful feature, you can use `R.mapObjIndexed`(Rambda)  and `R.filterObjIndexed`([Rambdax](https://github.com/selfrefactor/rambdax)).
+_ Regarding using object as input `R.map` and `R.filter` in TypeScript - this is no longer supported in TypeScript as it has multiple issues when using inside pipes.
+Instead `R.mapObject` and `R.filterObject` are taken from `Rambdax` so users can migrate their code.

+? indexed  - need to be removed

 Regarding using object with `R.forEach` in TypeScript - this is no longer supported.
 Again, JS version still works with objects.